• Skip to primary navigation

 Value Of I:- 10

-During executing the while loop, we need to use an increment or decrement statement inside the loop body area so that the value of the variables changes regularly on each iteration and at some time the condition return false.
-In this way, we can end the execution of while loop; otherwise, the loop will run for indefinitely.
+Note: While executing the while loop, we need to use an increment or decrement statement inside the loop body area so that the value of the variables changes regularly on each iteration.
+At some time, the condition returns false.
+In this way, we can end the execution of the while loop; otherwise, the loop will run indefinitely.

 Ref: Article